ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 ## Failing your way to Mastery

+Dark Souls - The boss has to beat you *every* time, but you only have to beat the boss *once.
+You mush *FAIL* EVERY TIME before you finally succeed.

+Jake the Dog - Dude, sucking at sumthin’ is the first step towards being sorta good at something

+Errare Humanum est - To err is human

 ## Learning from Criticism

 ## Finding Lessons and Inspiration in the Success of Others